wwwebconcepts/RazorSmartMailer/README.md

  ```
  The first three lists return the full system path to the named file collection.
 The Embedded lists contain the content IDs of the embedded files.

-1) ImageArray returns only images that have been resized and any other subsequent image processing.
+1) "ImageArray" returns only images that have been resized.
+All images must pass through ther resize method to be added to the p_imageArray.
+This Private S bhared List(of String) contains the system filepath to the images for processing created by the ResizeImages() method.
+It is used by the remaining image processing methods: CropImages(), AddWaterMark(), and AddTextCaption() methods and returned as "ImageArray."

-2) Uploaded files returns the list of files uploaded.
+2) "UploadedFiles" returns the list of files uploaded.

-3) EmailAttachments returns the list of attachments including any image varients from imaging.
+3) "EmailAttachments" returns the list of attachments including any image varients created by resize.

-4) EmbeddedImages returns the list of linked resource embedded images.
+4) "EmbeddedImages" returns the list of linked resource embedded images.
+(These are the images used in your email template and embdedded in the email message rather than linked to a file on the Internet.

-5) Embedded attachments returns the list of attachments embedded in the email body, including any image varients from imaging.
+5) "EmbeddedAttachments" returns the list of attachments embedded in the email body, including any image varients from imaging.

-RazorSmartMailer has one more List(of WebException): ErrorCodes.
+RazorSmartMailer has one more List(of WebException): "ErrorCodes."
 This list returns any application errors.

 ### Imaging with `RazorSmartMailer`
 Below are the imaging properties.
 These properties are used with the email utility and the file upload utility.
 All images follow the same path through the methods: Resize, Crop, AddWaterMark,  AddCaption.